oaknational/oak-curriculum-schema/README.md

 - **Camel case schema**: `[entityName]SchemaCamel` (e.g., `lessonDataSchemaCamel`)

 The camelCase schema variant uses `zod-to-camel-case` to transform the base schema, ensuring data validation for camelCased objects.

+Schemas are organised in a hierarchy which mirrors the database organisation:

+- **`public/`**
+- **`published/`**
+- **`internal/`**

+The top level inside these folders is reserved for schemas which correspond to tables, views and materialized views.
+The components subfolder in each is used for schemas which form parts of the schemas in the schemas in the parent folder.
+The placement of these follows where the data originates and not where they are imported.
+(Eg. programmeFields belongs in public because the raw data originates in the public schema)

 ### Types